octoml/octoai-textgen-cookbook/choose_your_own_adventure/README.md

 This turn by turn adventure game extend very basic Langchain app like the `simple_chat` app by introducing (1) prompt template engineering, (2) memory, and (3) a very capable open source model, Mixtral-8x7b that rivals in capabilities some of the proprietary LLMs.

+This app is great if you're a Python programmer, have just built your very first LLM app and want to take it up a notch in levels of fun and complexity!

 If you've ever tried to code up a turn by turn adventure game you'll appreciate how hard it can get due to the exponential growth in story paths at every turn of the adventure!
 It quickly becomes intractable.
 With LLMs we can code up a turn by turn adventure game in just a 100 lines of code!

 More impressive is that you can create whole new adventure stories and scenarios by editing just a couple of lines of code!
 For instance we've created this adventure game to be about being part of the first mission that will land on Mars.
 But in just a few lines of code you can change the setting and goals to be set in some fantasy world!
 Or any other setting your heart desires.